-How to Pay
+How to Pav

-Waubonsee accepts full and partial payments in cash, electronic check, bank debit, credit/debit card or digital wallet (VISA, MasterCard, Discover, American Express, Google Pay, Samsung Pay, or Apple Pay).
+Waubonsee accepts payments in cash, electronic check\, debit card, money orders, credit cards (Visa, Master Card, Discover, American Express) and International Payments through TransferMate.
 Payments can be made:

-- online at mywcc.waubonsee.edu/pay through the Student Account Suite; - in Person: - Student Accounts and Cashier Office in the Student Center at the Sugar Grove Campus - Student Services/Registration at Aurora Downtown, Aurora Fox Valley, or Plano campuses - by mailing payment to:
+- Online at mywcc.waubonsee.edu/pay through the Student Account Suite: - In person: - Student Accounts and Cashier Office in the Student Center at the Sugar Grove Campus - Student Services/Registration at Aurora Downtown, Aurora Fox Valley, or Plano campuses - By mail: (provide x-number on the check)

-Student Accounts and Cashier Office Waubonsee Community College Route 47 at Waubonsee Drive Sugar Grove, IL 60554-9454
+Waubonsee Community College Student Accounts and Cashier Office Route 47 at Waubonsee Drive Sugar Grove, IL 60554-9454

-- Authorized User: Students who have parents, employers or other third party's make a payment on their account, must first set them up as an authorized user in the Student Account Suite through mywcc.
-The assignment does not give the authorized user the ability to access the student's confidential academic history. - Waubonsee processes checks electronically.
+Authorized User: Access is granted by the student through the Student Account Suite which allows payments to be made and view account activity.

+\Waubonsee processes checks electronically.
 When students provide a check as payment, they authorize the college to use information from their check to make a one-time electronic fund transfer from their account.
 There will be a \$25 fee for any insufficient funds/declined checks.
 For questions call (630) 466-5705.